BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local artisans, and tips.
-ATMs are available on the main islands like Tahiti and Moorea, but can be scarce on outer islands, so withdraw cash before you venture further afield.
+While credit cards are widely accepted in resorts and larger towns, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
+ATMs are available on Tahiti and Moorea, but can be scarce on outer islands, so withdrawing cash in Papeete before you depart is a smart move.

 transport